Johnnie71/ruby-project-guidelines-nyc01-seng-ft-082420/README.md

+Adventures of Avatar!

+Inspired by the movie Avatar by James Cameron, we invite you to interact with the world of Pandora.
+Playeres should sign in with a unique username.
+From there, choose your adventure!
+Will you be soaring through the mountains?
+Fighting off monsters?
+Playing with your fellow Navi?
+Or perhaps meditating under the Tree of Souls?
+Whatever you choose, be sure to keep your stats and items in mind so you don't run into trouble.

+Installation Instructions:

+Clone the repository
+Run bundle ("bundle install")
+Terminal : ruby bin/run.rb

+User Stories

+As a user you can:
+    choose between four adventures
+    collect items
+    check your items
+    level up or down your stats

+Stretch Goals for this App

+Given time constraints, we would've liked to add more story paths ("adventures") for the Player to interact with Pandora.
+We wanted to include a secret level that could only be unlocked if the Player had hit a certain level in their attributes.

 # Module One Final Project Guidelines

 Congratulations, you're at the end of module one!
 You've worked crazy hard to get here and have learned a ton.